 Paper Towels Suck.
 Literally.

 Paper towels are single-use products often made from virgin materials.
 Once used they are not recyclable.
 They can be composted but they are rarely collected and sorted for composting.
-Instead they are hauled to landfills where they release methane as they break down.
-In fact, Americans send over 6 million tons of paper towels to landfills every year.
+They don’t add good feedstock to compost anyway.
+Instead, paper towels are hauled to landfills where they release methane as they break down.
+It’s said that Americans send over 6 million tons of paper towels to landfills every year.

 What if there was a way to reduce paper towel use by half, or more?
 How?
 Shake & Fold!

 Shake & Fold is a hand-drying method you can use to reduce paper towel waste.
-Here’s how it works: after washing, shake your hands (or flick – whatever works) to get some of the water off.
+Here’s how it works: after washing them, shake your hands (or flick your fingers- whatever works) to get some of the water off.
 Then take a single paper towel.
-It doesn’t matter how low the paper quality is or even if the dispenser delivers only five inches.
+The paper quality doesn’t matter.
+It also doesn’t matter if the dispenser delivers only five inches of paper.
 Because the magic happens when you fold the paper towel in half.
-Folding traps air in the middle which is called, “interstitial suspension.”
-Whatever your call it, it makes the paper towel stronger and more absorbent.
-It will completely dry your hands.
+Your folding traps air in between the two sides causing, “interstitial suspension.”
+That’s science talk for making the paper towel stronger and more absorbent.
+The result?
+One paper towel will completely dry your hands.
 Guaranteed.

 Joe Smith Rules!

-The Shake & Fold method was developed by Joe Smith who described it in a Tedx Talk at Concordia University in 2012:
+The Shake & Fold was created by Joe Smith who described it in a Tedx Talk at Concordia University in 2012:

-I found the YouTube video in 2015 and it changed my life.
-I knew I had to locate Joe Smith.
+My name is Cecelia Warner.
+I watched Joe Smith’s YouTube video in 2015 and it changed my life.
+I knew I had to find Joe Smith to learn more.
+Finding a person with that name was daunting.
 I combed the internet until I found him.
-Quite unbelievably, he lives only 30 miles away in Portland, Oregon!
+Unbelievably, he lives only 30 miles away in Portland, Oregon!

 The Campaign is Born

-The first campaign effort was I was placing stickers in both English and Spanish on every paper towel dispenser in all of the elementary schools in my local district.
-Also, many restaurants in my town have stickers in their restrooms.
+The first campaign effort was placing stickers in both English and Spanish on every paper towel dispenser in all of the elementary schools in my local district.
+Also, many restaurants in my town put S&F stickers in their restrooms.

 The Nonprofit is Born